Bridging the Gaps Program/STEP Program

 Algebra II and Trigonometry

-In this online three-week Algebra/Trigonometry course is divided into several lessons: Complex numbers, exponential and logarithmic functions, conic sections, higher degree polynomial functions, and trigonometry.
+In this online Algebra/Trigonometry course is divided into several lessons: Complex numbers, exponential and logarithmic functions, conic sections, higher degree polynomial functions, and trigonometry.
 This course focuses on math concepts, common core goals, and test taking skills.
-Students would be using “Delta Math” that provide correct answer feedback.
-Students would also have to attend to ZOOM class and Google Classroom virtually.
+Students would be using "Delta Math" that provide correct answer feedback.
+Students would also have to attend ZOOM class and Google Classroom virtually.

-Video Game Design - Level 1
+Video Game Design - Level 2

 Computer Repairing Workshop